In-depth reviews

 As mentioned above, Kia and sister brand Hyundai generally tend to have satisfied customers.
 Kia continues to perform well in our annual Driver Power owner survey, and despite slipping from third to sixth overall (out of 32 brands) in 2023, it still finished ahead of big names Mazda, Lexus and Peugeot.

-Perhaps more interesting is that the EV6 itself managed to sneak into the top 10 in the list of the 75 best cars to own – making it the top-rated electric car overall.
+Perhaps more interesting is that the EV6 itself managed to sneak into the top 10 in the list of the 75 best cars to own – making it one of the most top-rated electric cars overall, second only to the outgoing Hyundai Kona Electric.
 Customers seem to like their cars’ ride and handling, as well as interior and exterior styling – and it even bagged a first-place finish for rear legroom.

 We’ve not heard anything to suggest serious reliability issues, and even if there is the odd glitch, most things should be covered by the standard seven-year, 100,000-mile warranty.
 Whichever way you look at it, EV6 ownership should be relatively pain-free.